PayFabric/APIs/PayFabric/Sections/Settlement.md

 Settlement
 =========

 The PayFabric Settlment API is used for getting batch summary from EVO Snap gateway, merchant can get the batch details and reconciliation report via settlement APIs.
-Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.Please refer the [Settlement Object](/PayFabric/Sections/3.1JSONObjects.md#Settlement) for details.
+Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.
+Please refer the [Settlement Object](/PayFabric/Sections/3.1JSONObjects.md#Settlement) for details.

 Get Batch Summary report by post date
 ---------------------------